habibalkhabbaz/identity-documents/readme.md

 # Laravel Identity Documents

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

+> [!IMPORTANT]
-This is a fork from [365Werk/identitydocuments](https://github.com/365Werk/identitydocuments) and I am wishing to maintain it for newer versions of Laravel, because the original repository wasn't updated for a long time.
+> This is a fork from [365Werk/identitydocuments](https://github.com/365Werk/identitydocuments), and I am wishing to maintain it and keep it up-to-date, because the original repository wasn't updated for a long time and it doesn't support Laravel >= 10

 Package that allows you to handle documents like passports and other documents that contain a Machine Readable Zone (MRZ).

 This package allows you to process images of documents to find the MRZ, parse the MRZ, parse the Visual Inspection Zone (VIZ) and also to find and return a crop of the passport picture (using face detection).

-> ⚠️ Version 2.x is a complete rewrite of the package with a new MRZ detection algorithm and is not compatible with version 1.x

 ## Installation

-Via Composer
+Using Composer

 ``` bash
 $ composer require habibalkhabbaz/identity-documents
 ```

 Publish config (optional)

 ``` bash
 $ php artisan vendor:publish --provider="HabibAlkhabbaz\IdentityDocuments\IdentityDocumentsServiceProvider"
 ```

 ## Configuration
 ### Services

 The first important thing to know about the package is that you can use any OCR and or Face Detection API that you want.
 This package is not doing any of those itself.